Modeling 101 // Model Education

 KNOW HOW TO POSE YOUR BODY

 - Hands on Hips = Smaller Waist.
-Putting your hands on your hips creates a background through your arms, which will make your waist appear smaller.
+By placing your hands on your hips, you will create a background through your arms, which will make your waist appear smaller.

 - Chin Up = Smaller Forehead.
-Not only will it make a large forehead look smaller, it will also elongate the neck.
+It will not only make a large forehead appear smaller, but it will also elongate the neck as well.

 - Tippy Toes = Bigger Calves.
-Standing on your tippy toes instead of flat feet will make your calf muscles appear bigger because they are working harder to keep you up!
+When you stand on your tippy toes instead of flat feet, your calf muscles look bigger because they are working harder.

 - Knees In = Slimmer Hips.
-Turning a knee in will make your hips appear slimmer.
-This will also give you a space between your thighs, which is something that most women don’t have.
+Your hips will appear slimmer if you turn your knee in.
+In addition, this will give you a space between your thighs, which is something most women don’t have.

-Facial expressions are one of the hardest parts of modeling.
-Practice smiling with your eyes.
-Try parting your lips to show just a tiny bit of teeth.
-Try relaxing your face muscles or tensing them up.
-Try tilting your head to either side or tilting your chin up or down.
-See what works for you.
-One technique that some models use is to make very subtle vowel sounds with their lips.
+The hardest part of modeling is facial expressions.
+Smile with your eyes.
+Show a tiny bit of teeth by parting your lips.
+Try relaxing or tensing your face muscles.
+You can tilt your head either way or tilt your chin up or down.
+Check out what works.
+Some models make very subtle vowel sounds with their lips.
 EEE..
 OOO..
-AHH.. it’s a little silly, but it can really add a lot to a photo.
+AHH..
+A little silly, but it can really add a lot to a picture.

 Walk and Run Poses

-Walk and run poses are used to illustrate action.
-To simulate a walk, begin in the “T” position, keeping your weight on your back foot.
-Extend your forward foot and point your toe up.
-A run pose involves shifting your weight to your forward foot and lifting the heel of your back foot off the floor.
-Try a variety of hand positions to give your body the illusion of movement.
+Action is illustrated with walk and run poses.
+Starting in a “T” position, keep your weight on your back foot.
+Put your toe up and extend your forward foot.
+Run poses involve shifting your weight to your forward foot and lifting your back foot’s heel.
+Play with hand positions to give your body the illusion of movement.